-to choose from: standard rooms, studios with kitchenette and cottages with lounge/dining room, bath and walk-in shower plus fully equipped kitchen. - All units are fully furnished, have a heated bathroom and are serviced 5 days a week. - Rates include: Electricity, Wi-Fi and 24-hour security, DStv, aircon, fridge, microwave, safe, cutlery and crockery, linen and towels. - There are 2 lounges and we cater for all meals in our beautiful dining room and braai area.
-WE'LL CREATE A PACKAGE THAT STYLE OF LIVING SUITS YOUR magnificent gardens and make use of the 2 conference centres - ideal for card games, lectures or even pilates classes. - All residents have the option of a panic button with direct access to CAP and we are easily accessible to doctors, dentists, nurses, physios and Hatzolah. - · Management resides on the property. - There is a daily shuttle to nearby malls and we are within walking distance to 4 shuls. - Garden Place is a 4-star establishment and has been operating for more than 23 years.

-CALL US TO VIEW (under strict COVID-19 regulations) 011 485 3800 53 Garden Road Orchards Johannesburg www.gardenplace.co.za info@gardenplace.co.za THE COMFORT & CONVENIENCE YOU DESERVE FOR A GREAT PRICE Jewish Report Giving a helping hand e all have our own way of doing good.
+Independent living for senior citizens From R11 999,00 per Month Affordable rates - no monthly levy Situated in Orchards, Garden Place offers the ultimate in choice and value for money when it comes to independent living for senior citizens CALL US TO VIEW - Three different types of accommodation Relax at one of our pools in the to choose from: standard rooms, studios with kitchenette and cottages with lounge/dining room, bath and walk-in shower plus fully equipped kitchen. - All units are fully furnished, have a heated bathroom and are serviced 5 days a week. - · Rates include: Electricity, Wi-Fi and 24-hour security, DStv, aircon, fridge, microwave, safe, cutlery and crockery, linen and towels. - · There are 2 lounges and we cater for all meals in our beautiful dining room and braai area. - magnificent gardens and make use of the 2 conference centres - ideal for card games, lectures or even pilates classes. - All residents have the option of a panic button with direct access to CAP and we are easily accessible to doctors, dentists, nurses, physios and Hatzolah. - · Management resides on the property. - · There is a daily shuttle to nearby malls and we are within walking distance to 4 shuls. - Garden Place is a 4-star establishment and has been operating for more than 011 485 3800 53 Garden Road WE'LL CREATE A Orchards Johannesburg PACKAGE THAT www.gardenplace.co.za SUITS YOUR info@gardenplace.co.za STYLE OF LIVING THE COMFORT & CONVENIENCE YOU DESERVE FOR A GREAT PRICE 6 SA JEWISH REPORT 3 - 10 August 2023 Jewish Report The source of quality content, news and insights Giving a helping hand e all have our own way of doing good.
 You don't have to be a multi-millionaire to help someone.
 You just need to be on the lookout for something you can do that will add meaning or assist in improving one or millions of people's lives.
 For some, it's giving free time to feed the homeless.
 For others, it's saving abused women and children.
 Some take on work at a non-governmental organisation that helps people.
 Many regularly give charity to the causes they believe in, while others simply give out oranges at stop streets.
 It isn't about what you can afford or how much you do, but the fact that you are doing something.